Our Top Picks

 Remineralization stages

-First of all, reverse osmosis water can have a bland taste.
-This is because it is slightly acidic and all of the dissolved minerals that provide flavor have been removed.
-After the purified water has been purified through the TMAFC-ERP RO membrane, it passes through a remineralization filter TWICE (a unique feature of the Home Master).
+Purified water passes through a remineralization filter TWICE (a unique feature of the Home Master).
 This adds safe minerals back into the RO water and raises the pH to be more alkaline.
 The result is a fresher tasting mineral water that many people prefer.

 Permeate pump